icelord75/openHCOP/README.md

 Direct connection to CYL angle sensor - Orange and White wires (OBD1 distributers) Solder directly to sensor wires, do not cut and/or twist over wires!

-Support positive triggering 3-wire Coil-On-Plugs and multi firing.
+Support positive triggering 3-wire Coil-On-Plugs.

 ## License